lhqing/ALLCools/_sources/cluster_level/intro.md

-# Cluster Level Analysis
+# Post-clustering Genomic Analysis

 ```{tableofcontents}
 ```

-## Prepare Cluster Level Analysis
+## Prepare Cluster Level Files

 ### Merge Pseudo-bulk ALLC Files

 After clustering analysis, we can merge single-cell ALLC files into pseudo-bulk ALLC files using [`allcools merge`](../command_line/allcools_merge.ipynb).
 The merged ALLC files have the same format as single-cell ALLC files, except for the fifth column (mc) and sixth column (cov) are sum from single cells.

 ### Extract Certain Methylation Context